MicrosoftDocs/winrt-api/windows.devices.pointofservice/linedisplay_getdeviceselector_321048197.md

 A list of the connection types to test for available line displays.

 ## -returns
-An Advanced Query Syntax (AQS) string that is used to enumerate available line displays via the specified connection types.
+An AQS string that is used to enumerate available line displays via the specified connection types.

 ## -remarks